 When/How do I get my boat licence?

 On successful completion of the boat licence course, you’ll receive a Statement of Competency (SoC).
-It’s like an offical piece of paper verifying that you have passed all the necessary theory and practical assessments, but IT’S NOT A BOAT LICENCE!
+It’s like an official piece of paper verifying that you have passed all the necessary theory and practical assessments, but IT’S NOT A BOAT LICENCE!

-To acquire your Recreational Marine Driver Licence, you must present your SoC at a Transport and Motoring Service Centre (better known as Qld Transport Department Office) within 6 months of issue at which time you will pay further govt. charges equal to approx. $112 per licence as at 01 July 2019 (approx. $220 for combined boat and jet ski licence).
+To acquire your Recreational Marine Driver Licence, you must present your SoC at a Transport and Motoring Service Centre (better known as Department of Transport and Main Roads Customer Service Centre) within 6 months of issue at which time you will pay further govt. charges equal to approx. $114.90 per licence as at 01 July 2020.

 Again, your statement of competency (SoC) is not a boat licence or even a temporary licence.
 If you get pulled over by the Water Police with no licensed person on board and you pull out your SoC, no excuse will be good enough.
 You will receive a fine.